-(My dad, John White Sr. hand-wrote the following notes about his own dad, for his niece’s school essay)
+(My dad, John White Sr. hand-wrote the following notes about his own dad, for his grand-daughter’s school essay)

 A Serbian student assassinated the Crown Prince of Austria.
 This gave the Crown Princes and Kings of Europe a chance to fight each other.
 These Kings and Princes were all cousins:

 - Kaiser Wilhelm and

 - The Tzar (YAPb) of Russia

 Needless to say, these royals did not want to get their hands dirtied whilst they sat warm and snug in their palaces.
 They left their dirty work to their ordinary citizens.
 One of those citizens was Jack White.

 He joined up in the Royal Horse Artillery, in the 51st Highland Division.
 He was 16 years of age.
 He was to take part in the Battles of Ypres (‘Wipers’), Mons and Paschendale.
 He was to be far from warm and snug.
 His main concern was to keep warm, that his mother would send him a food parcel from home and that if he was to be wounded it would be enough to get him sent home to England, but not leave him too disabled.
 (Called a ‘Blighty Wound’.
 John Jr.)

 Well, he certainly was not warm.
 He bore the marks of frostbite on his fingers and toes until he died.

 If he got a food parcel from his mother it would be set upon by his comrades like ravenous dogs.
 You see, the warm snug Princes and Kings weren’t too worried about about their soldiers and feeding them.